AnshumanTripathi/anshumantripathi.github.io/content/blog/invisible-pods.md

 ---
-title: "Invisible Pods"
-subtitle: ""
+title: "Pods can go invisible in Kubernetes.
+Let's find them"
+subtitle: "Kubernetes pods can become invisible to kubectl, creating security risks.
+A hands on tutorial explaining how this can happen and its consequences"
 date: 2025-10-25T12:35:25-07:00
 draft: false
-story: []
 categories:
 - tutorial
 tags:
 - kubernetes
+- kubernetes-security
+- container-security
 pagefindWeight: "0.1"
 slug: invisible-pods
 ---

-I am a huge fan of [Ivan Velichko](https://iximiuz.com/en/).
-His platform https://iximiuz.com/en/, provides great materials and practical lab exercises to learn more about concepts like Containers, Networking, Linux, Kubernetes, Dagger, etc. Ivan covers the core fundamentals behind all these concepts which makes all posted materials an exceptional resource for learning new things.
+In Kubernetes, pods can become completely invisible to `kubectl get pods -A` while still running containers on the nodes.
+This behavior can allow attackers can use it for persistence on exploited Kubernetes clusters.

-I recently attempted an exercise posted on this platform about [Invisible Pods](https://labs.iximiuz.com/challenges/kubernetes-invisible-pod-0bf2109b).
-It is based on [a talk from Rory Mcune](https://www.youtube.com/watch?v=GtrkIuq5T3M) about container security where he briefly mentions how pods can become invisible.
-This is a great exercise which touches on some Kubernetes concepts that are not very well known.
+I discovered this scenario through [an exercise on Ivan Velichko's platform](https://labs.iximiuz.com/challenges/kubernetes-invisible-pod-0bf2109b) which is actually based on [a talk by Rory McCune](https://www.youtube.com/watch?v=GtrkIuq5T3M) about Kubernetes security.
+Both are excellent resources for learning about concepts that are not widely known.
+Ivan's platform https://iximiuz.com/en/ provides great hands-on labs covering fundamentals of Containers, Networking, Linux, Kubernetes and more.

-> Before moving forward I would recommend to attempt the exercise and try finding the solution.
+> Before moving forward I would recommend attempting the exercise and try finding the solution.

 ## Concepts